joergen7/erlang-red/README.md

 ---

 No Artificial Intelligence was harmed in the creation of this codebase.
 This codebase is old skool search engine (ddg), stackoverflow, blog posts and RTFM technology.

+Also be aware that this project partly uses the *Don't do Evil* un-enforceable license.
+The point of the license is not to be enforceable but to make the reader think about what is evil.
+After all, Pope Leo (the new one) did say ["evil will not prevail"](https://eu.usatoday.com/story/news/world/2025/05/08/pope-leo-xiv-first-speech-message-text/83519162007/) - what does that *even* mean?